-Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Illinois Basic Skills Test or Test of Academic Proficiency.
+Applicants to the program must have a minimum grade point average of 2.7 on a 4.0 scale for the entirety of their undergraduate course work, a minimum of 120 semester hours of credit at the undergraduate level, and a passing score on the Test of Academic Proficiency.
 Professional dispositions also must be demonstrated.
 A total of 24 semester hours of courses in a teaching discipline (English, math, history, etc…) are required for an endorsement to teach at the middle school level.

 To earn the Illinois teaching license, students must complete an approved student teaching experience, a minimum of 110 clock hours of pre-student teaching field experiences, all general education requirements, and any additional course work or tests needed to satisfy accreditation, State of Illinois, and/or Roosevelt University requirements.
 All graduate students must maintain a 3.0 GPA in their graduate courses, and no grade below C is acceptable for certification or the MA degree (C- grades are unacceptable).

 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
 Advising plans are developed and any deficiencies related to licensure requirements are noted.
 If additional course work is needed, the student’s advisor will indicate the course work needed for licensure or a middle school endorsement.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 The following courses are required to earn licensure and complete the MA in elementary education: